philogicae/partaj/README.md

 ## Description

-Decentralize your website instantly: https://partaj.eth.limo Just drag and drop the output folder of your app (built or static website), and we'll give you a free permanent link.
+Decentralize your website instantly: https://partaj.eth.limo

+Just drag and drop the output folder of your app (built or static website), and we'll give you a free permanent link.
 Or cancel it anytime, it's DePIN.

-Partaj is your go-to for easy, decentralized sharing.
-Get started now!
+Built during ETHBucharest 2024.

 ## Why Partaj?

-- Netlify is convenient and fast for anybody that wishes to host a static website.
-But it's centralized.
+- About web2 solutions, Netlify is convenient and fast for anybody that wishes to host a static website.
+Vercel is great for devs.
+But those platforms are centralized.
-- About web2 solutions, Vercel is great but centralized.
-- About web3 solutions, Fleek is great but can only host your frontend at the moment.
-Also, you depend on their gateways & IPFS nodes, and the stability of their whole infrastructure.
+- About web3 solutions, Fleek is prettry good but can only host your frontend at the moment.
+Also, you depend on their gateways, their IPFS nodes and the stability of their whole infrastructure.
-- On the other hand, Vercel and Fleek are too complicated for non-technical users to use.
+- On the other hand, Vercel and Fleek are too complicated for non-techs to use.

 ## Tech Stack